lavdiu/php-grid/README.md

 It also requires [JQuery](https://jquery.com/) and [Bootstrap](https://getbootstrap.com/).
 ##Installation
 To install this library use `composer require lavdiu/php-grid`
-Copy `grid.js` from `assets/` folder to your assets folder or root of your web directory
+Copy `grid.js` from `assets/` folder to your assets folder or root of your web directory and include it in your page.

 ##Usage
 ```php